 I don’t believe this is true.
 I do believe that everyone needs experienced support.
 Some people have Moms, Aunts, Sisters, Friends, Spouses, Partners, etc. that would be excellent to have in the birth room and can offer experienced support throughout labor.
 While most family members or friends likely don't possess the same scope of training, labor support specialty, and general experience that certified doulas receive, they can still be wonderful supporters.
 But many people simply don’t have that kind of support, family, or community.
 Or perhaps you have a very well-intentioned friend, but you are concerned about them being your primary support person.
 Not everyone is helpful and supportive throughout the labor process.
 Choosing your birth team is important and can effect the progression of the labor itself.
 If you need a professional, experienced supporter, get a doula; but if you already have that, that's fantastic!

 “The Doula will make the partner feel left out.”

 I always tell people that are worried about this that we (partner and doula) work together as a team.
-I am the expert on labor, but the partner is the expert on Mom.
+I am the expert on labor, but the partner is the expert on birthing person.
 I need your help and insight just as much as you need mine.
 We help each other.
 If you can’t handle vomit, I’ll be the one to hold the bucket.
-If I can’t read Mom’s look, you’ll be the one to translate and tell me what she needs.
+If I can’t read certain looks, you’ll be the one to translate and tell me what the needs are.
 We spend a lot of time in the prenatal visits talking about the roles that we want to play during labor.
 As I serve as a doula, my job is to help you have the birth experience you (the couple) want.
 It’s not about me, it’s about you!